rphsantos1995/rphsantos1995/README.md

 </br>

   About me:
-  - 📜 Graduated in Production engineering
+  - 📜 Graduated in Production engineering.
   - 🌱 Currently working with: Node, Express, Typescript, Linux.
-  - 🚀 **2022 Goals:** AWS Certification - Cloud Practitioner
+  - 🚀 **2022 Goals:** Learn more about AWS services.
-  - 💛 Path of Exile, Meditation and Running
+  - 💛 Path of Exile, Meditation and Running.

   You can find me on:
   <br/>